 While synchronous experiences can be more responsive and can create more engagement, they can present many of the technical and logistical challenges discussed above.
 Asynchronous experiences can reduce or remove many of these challenges, and may increase engagement with the course materials since students can access them at their own time and pace, but students may feel less engaged and have less motivation when course material is presented asynchronously.

 Be sure to clearly communicate about norms, expectations, and evaluation criteria.
 Explain your expectations for the new format and possible restructuring of office hours (where they are, how often they take place, and what kinds of things you might talk about).
 Let students know if you want them to sign up online, or whether it is fine to drop in unannounced.
 Continue repeating this information to students’ multiple times throughout the remaining semester – through recorded videos, in visible locations in Canvas – the more repetition the better.
 Remember that you no longer have the ability to give clarifications on your instruction in-person, so you will need a lot more detailed and clear instructions for assignments when teaching remotely.

-Be explicit in expectations and in discussions about how to succeed with new online format:
+Be explicit in expectations and in discussions about how to succeed with the new online format:

 - Consider whether and how to discuss the cause of the disruption in class, and how you will prepare for those conversations.
-The CTT resource Teaching at UNL and Teaching in Times of Crisis from the Vanderbilt Center for Teaching offer valuable tips for discussing local, national, and international crises in class.
+The CTT resource Teaching@UNL offers valuable tips for discussing local, national, and international crises in class.
 Misinformation spreads easily in times of crisis, and students may have misconceptions about the causes of an issue or about communities that are impacted.
 When possible, correct misinformation that students may be sharing.